Swendude/Swendude/README.md

 ### Hi there 👋
 My name is Swen, I'm a freelance software developer and teacher.
-I like python, AI and functional programming.
+I like AI and functional programming.

 - 📫 How to reach me: swenmulderij@gmail.com or give me a call on +31 (0)6 27225323 (but add 5 to the last number)
 <!--